+1. NONPROFIT SET-ASIDE

-In order to qualify under subsection (D)(1) above, an application must either not involve any for-profit Principals or comply with the material participation requirements of the Code, applicable federal regulations and Section VI(A)(2).
-In order to qualify under subsection (D)(2) above, an application must meet the requirements of subsection (D)(1) above, 24 CFR 92.300(a)(1) and any other regulation regarding the federal CHDO set-aside.
+In order to qualify as a nonprofit application, the proposed project must either:

+- (a) not involve any for-profit Principals or - (b) comply with the material participation requirements of the Code, applicable federal regulations and Section VI(A)(2).

+2. CHDO SET-ASIDE

+In order to qualify as a CHDO application,

+- (a) the proposed project must meet the requirements of subsection (D)(1) above, 24 CFR 92.300(a)(1), - (b) as of the full application deadline, the applicant, any Principal, or any affiliate must not undertake any choice-limiting activity prior to successful completion of the U.S. Department of Housing and Urban Development (HUD) environmental clearance review, and - (c) the project and owner must comply with regulations regarding the federal CHDO set-aside.

 The Agency may determine that the requirements of the federal CHDO set-aside have been or will be met without implementing subsection (D)(2).